Starting a new job

 • Every month, you, your employer or both make contributions to your fund.

-• These contributions are saved towards your retirement.
-You can use your retirement savings to buy a pension that will give you a regular income in retirement.
+• You can use your retirement savings to buy a pension that will give you a regular income in retirement.

 How much your pension will be depends on: